 - Performance recommendations

-Ad-hoc support requests are captured by a ticketing system and assigned to the managed services personnel.
+Ad-hoc support requests are captured by a ticketing system and assigned to the support services personnel.
 Below are a few examples of unscheduled tasks.

 Preparing for the next budget season

 As they seek to constantly improve, Williamson-Dickie’s processes are everchanging.
-The organization uses predefined forms, but as their requirements change, they rely on the US-Analytics managed services team to make new forms work.
+The organization uses predefined forms, but as their requirements change, they rely on the US-Analytics support services team to make new forms work.

-Other actions the managed services team has taken to help prepare for the budget season include:
+Other actions the support services team has taken to help prepare for the budget season include:

 - Updating substitution variables and Planning forms